AppThreat/custom-json-diff/README.md

 custom-json-diff will sort the imported JSON alphabetically.
 If your JSON document contains arrays of objects, you will need to specify any keys you want to sort by in a toml file or use a preset.
-The first key located from the provided keys that is present in the object will be used for sorting.
+The first key located from the provided keys that is present in the object will be used, so order any keys provided accordingly.

 ## TOML config file example